How to apply for your first driver license if you're 16 or 17 years old, and learn the rules and restrictions that apply to you until you turn 18.

 2. Complete a driver training course

-Find an approved driver training program.
+View our list of approved driver training schools.
 You must complete a driver training course if you plan to get your driver license before you turn 18.

 Online and parent-taught classes are not approved.